-- X21 Three key economic principles provide guidance on how we might best promote the purpose of Part 4 under section 52A, through our decisions.
+- X23 Three key economic principles provide guidance on how we might best promote the purpose of Part 4 under section 52A, through our decisions.
 The economic principles can also help promote regulatory predictability by signalling how we are likely to approach relevant decisions.
 However, they do not amount to a 'regulatory compact' and they do not take precedence over the statutory purposes and provisions of Part 4.
-Moreover, if a principle ceases to be consistent with the section 52A purpose of Part 4, we will not continue to apply that principle. - X22 These three key economic principles are: - X22.1 Ex-ante real financial capital maintenance (FCM): we provide regulated suppliers the ex-ante expectation of earning their risk-adjusted cost of capital (ie, a 'normal return'), and of maintaining their financial capital in real terms over timeframes longer than a single regulatory period.
+Moreover, if a principle ceases to be consistent with the section 52A purpose of Part 4, we will not continue to apply that principle. - X24 These three key economic principles are: - X24.1 Ex-ante real financial capital maintenance (FCM): we provide regulated suppliers the ex-ante expectation of earning their risk-adjusted cost of capital (ie, a 'normal return'), and of maintaining their financial capital in real terms over timeframes longer than a single regulatory period.
 This maintains incentives to invest in line with section 52A(1)(a) of the Act.
 However, PQ regulation does not guarantee a normal return over the lifetimes of a regulated supplier's assets.
-Suppliers' exposure to various risks will also differ depending on the applicable IMs and price-quality path settings, thereby affecting ex-post returns; - X22.2 Allocation of risk: ideally, we allocate risks to suppliers or consumers depending on who is best placed to manage the risk, unless doing so would be inconsistent with section 52A.
-In line with section 52A(1)(a) and (b), appropriate risk allocation and, where relevant, appropriate compensation for the risks carried, maintains incentives to invest and promotes efficient behaviour; and - X22.3 Asymmetric consequences of over-/under-investment: we apply FCM recognising any asymmetric consequences to consumers of regulated services, over the long term, of under-investment versus over-investment.
-This maintains incentives to invest in the service quality that consumers demand, in line with section 52A(1)(a) and (b).
+Suppliers' exposure to various risks will also differ depending on the applicable IMs and price-quality path settings, thereby affecting ex-post returns; - X24.2 Allocation of risk: ideally, we allocate risks to suppliers or consumers depending on who is best placed to manage the risk, unless doing so would be inconsistent with section 52A.
+In line with section 52A(1)(a) and (b), appropriate risk allocation and, where relevant, appropriate compensation for the risks carried, maintains incentives to invest and promotes efficient behaviour; and - X24.3 Asymmetric consequences of over-/under-investment: we apply FCM recognising any asymmetric consequences to consumers of regulated services, over the long term, of under-investment versus over-investment.
+This maintains incentives to invest in the service quality that consumers demand, in line with section 52A(1)(a) and (b). - X25 In our consultation on the draft IM Review framework, submitters generally endorsed these three key economic principles.
+Some submitters raised additions to and adaptations of the three principles, which we comment on in Chapter 4 of this paper.